+• Professional Development

+- For new CEIs participate in mandatory course-specific professional development prior to teaching the course - All CEI must participate in annual and ongoing professional development opportunities provided by both the Dual Enrollment Office as well your Faculty Liaison

+Syllabus

-- Professional Development - For new CEIs participate in mandatory course-specific professional development prior to teaching the course - All CEI must participate in annual and ongoing professional development opportunities provided by both the Dual Enrollment Office as well your Faculty Liaison - Syllabus - Prepare a syllabus (based on the model provided to you by your Faculty Liaison) and submit an electronic copy for review/revision by the Dual Enrollment staff and Faculty Liaison - Distribute and discuss your course syllabus to each student on the first few days of class making sure to cover the overview of the course as well as university expectations and supports - Attendance - Maintain accurate attendance records and inform the Dual Enrollment if a student misses more than a week of consecutive classes - Student Communication - Make yourself available to students in person and/or by phone or email as needed to support student success - Instruction - Instruct your course(s) to the equivalent level of curriculum, philosophy, and pedagogy as the same course taught on Trine's campus and according to your approved syllabus
+- Prepare a syllabus (based on the model provided to you by your Faculty Liaison) and submit an electronic copy for review/revision by the Dual Enrollment staff and Faculty Liaison - Distribute and discuss your course syllabus to each student on the first few days of class making sure to cover the overview of the course as well as university expectations and supports

+Attendance

+Maintain accurate attendance records and inform the Dual Enrollment if a student misses more than a week of consecutive classes

+Student Communication

+Make yourself available to students in person and/or by phone or email as needed to support student success

+Instruction

+Instruct your course(s) to the equivalent level of curriculum, philosophy, and pedagogy as the same course taught on Trine's campus and according to your approved syllabus

+• Communication and Collaboration with Faculty Liaisons

+- ~ Coordinate with your Faculty Liaison to schedule at least 1 site visit to the classroom for observation (a video recording of a lesson may also work depending on the situational constraints) - Collaborate with your Faculty Liaison to ensure assessments administered in your classroom are in a comparable format and being assessed at the same level as on-campus students

+• Grades / Student Work

+- Maintain a grading system that not only aligns with Trine's grading scale, but also reflects the same assessment strategies aiming for true equivalency between the concurrent enrollment course and the same course taught on campus, this may mean using common assessments or projects as those on-campus - Collect, organize, and submit student work (with names redacted) to assigned Google Drive folder to be reviewed by the liaison to ensure equitability with Trine main campus - Inform the Dual Enrollment office and the local school guidance counselor of students with consistent academic deficiencies (D or F quality work).
+These students can then be referred to Trine student academic services for potential tutoring or other supports - Submit mid-term and final grades for the course by the deadline specified by the Trine registrar

+Technology

+Strongly encourage usage of the Trine University student email account by all students (should be checked at least once a week)

+• Other Policies

+Be sure to comply with any and all other policies in the Trine Employee Handbook and Faculty Supplement

+Privileges

-- Communication and Collaboration with Faculty Liaisons - Coordinate with your Faculty Liaison to schedule at least 1 site visit to the classroom for observation (a video recording of a lesson may also work depending on the situational constraints) - Collaborate with your Faculty Liaison to ensure assessments administered in your classroom are in a comparable format and being assessed at the same level as on-campus students - Grades - Maintain a grading system that not only aligns with Trine's grading scale, but also reflects the same assessment strategies aiming for true equivalency between the concurrent enrollment course and the same course taught on campus, this may mean using common assessments or projects as those on-campus - Inform the Dual Enrollment office and the local school guidance counselor of students with consistent academic deficiencies (D or F quality work).
-These students can then be referred to Trine student academic services for potential tutoring or other supports - Submit mid-term and final grades for the course by the deadline specified by the Trine registrar - Technology - Strongly encourage usage of the Trine University student email account by all students (should be checked at least once a week) - Other Policies - Be sure to comply with any and all other policies in the Trine Employee Handbook and Faculty Supplement - Privileges - Faculty ID Card used for access to university events, potential discounts available at the bookstore, and can be used for community discounts - University Library Access ID card serves as on-site library card, with passwords given for online access to all library services (databases, catalogues, subscriptions, etc.) - Facility Usage academic and recreational facilities are accessible during regularly scheduled faculty days and times - University Email Access a Trine faculty email account is assigned and events, resources, and correspondence from campus are given through this account - Moodle Access this online learning management system can enhance classroom instruction by allowing students to have access to course materials from home. - All Dual Enrollment partners (Faculty Liaisons, Concurrent Enrollment Instructors, and Facilitating teachers) will be added to a Moodle course ran by the Dual Enrollment Office as a professional development hub and support resource
+- Faculty ID Card used for access to university events, potential discounts available at the bookstore, and can be used for community discounts - University Library Access ID card serves as on-site library card, with passwords given for online access to all library services (databases, catalogues, subscriptions, etc.) - Facility Usage academic and recreational facilities are accessible during regularly scheduled faculty days and times - University Email Access a Trine faculty email account is assigned and events, resources, and correspondence from campus are given through this account - Moodle Access this online learning management system can enhance classroom instruction by allowing students to have access to course materials from home.